OstriySous/tlgnkl-web/content/proven_strategies_to_raise_money.md

 # 3. Growth Solves All Problems

-Growth is your best friend when raising money
+Growth is your best friend when raising money.

 </div>